vbrusca/JsonPL/README.md

 4. Synced up the Javascript, Java, and C# versions to support all 24 test programs.
 5. Ability to create new variables with system calls to mlc, malloc, and amlc, array malloc.
 6. Ability to delete variables with system calls to cln, clean.
+7. Added ability to use a server to host variable values into the languages referencing string encoding.
+An example can be found in test program 24 in the Javascript interpreter's cfg directory.

 Up Next:
 1. A C version of the base 0.5.1 interpreter.
 The C version of the 0.5.1 interpreter is coming along.
 A lot of the base code to handle strings, lists, memory management, etc. is done and ready for testing.